 Here are some of the common criticisms associated with NDAs.

-1. The existence of NDAs can create a chilling effect, where people are afraid to speak out about wrongdoing, safety concerns, or other issues due to fear of legal repercussions.
+HBR explains that NDAs can create a chilling effect, where people are afraid to speak out about wrongdoing, safety concerns, or other issues due to fear of legal repercussions.
+Additionally, many whistleblowers report feeling coerced into silence, with cases illustrating how NDAs have been used to suppress critical safety and ethical concerns.

 Once you know about the risks, the next tips can help you avoid them and make a great software development NDA.